emirium/realtor-api-nest/README.md

-Realtor api is written in Nest JS framework and should serve as decent example for production ready backend.
+Realtor api is written in Nest JS framework and should serve as decent starter boilerplate for your Nest apps.
 Some of the features that are implemented:

 - [x] Database integration with Prisma and Postgres
-- [ ] Authentication - Login, Register
+- [x] Authentication - Login, Register
 - [ ] Authorization
 - [ ] Testing